 Within hours of the attack on Venezuela emergency protests were held in several cities ranging from a few hundred to two thousand in New York city.

 But it was the murder of Renee Goode that struck a nerve in the US population.
 Thousands of protests throughout the country were held to commemorate Good and demand the abolition of ICE.
 Polls show huge support for this demand.
 The government responded by accusing Good of hitting the ICE agent with her car, though videos clearly show that her car was moving away from the officer.
 The federal investigation into the shooting has excluded local Minneapolis officials and threatened an investigation into Goode’s widow’s ties with militant groups -activity protected by the US constitution.
 Jonathan Ross, the Christian nationalist ICE thug who murdered Good has not been charged and is not currently being investigated.
-The government responded by sending more ICE agents to Minneapolis and Trump threatened to invoke the rarely used eighteenth century Insurrection Act to send in regular military troops into the city.
+The government responded by sending more ICE agents to Minneapolis and Trump threatened to invoke the rarely used nineteenth century Insurrection Act to send in regular military troops into the city.
+ICE is now claiming the right to conduct raids on private homes without a search warrant, a move that if generalized would mark a dangerous blow to democratic rights and a further step towards authoritarianism and neo-fascism.

 ICE have been terrorizing cities and towns across the country for months now, but Trump has special hostility to Minnesota, a traditional liberal Democratic state with a rich history of labor struggle.
 Minneapolis, the state’s largest city is also home to a sizeable Somali population who has arrived in recent decades.
 One of them, Ilhan Omar is US representative of the state’s fifth district which covers most of Minneapolis.
 She is one of the four members of the “squad“ - four outspoken progressive women Democratic members of congress who Trump routinely attacks and threatens on social media.
 Trump has claimed that Ilhan, who is a US citizen “should be in prison” and deported.